Houston's New Sushi Palace Brings Michelin Star Chef Power — Your First Look at Molihua, an Asian Fine Dining Wonder

 You can end your Japanese repast with the beautiful coconut sago dessert ($19).
 An unctuous blend of tapioca topped with cool yuzu and pineapple sorbet, with tiny lime scented financier biscuits served in a clear trifle-like glass covered with a whisper-thin caramel tuile.

 Molihua is located in The Blossom Hotel at 7118 Bertner Avenue.
-The restaurant is open 5 pm to 9:30 pm Wednesdays through Sundays.
-It is closed Mondays and Tuesdays.
+The restaurant is open 5 pm to 9:30 pm Tuesdays through Sundays.
+It is closed Mondays.